solliancenet/azure-synapse-analytics-workshop-300-2-day/artifacts/environment-setup/automation/README.md

     cd './synapse-ws-L400/artifacts/environment-setup/automation'
     ```

-2. Execute the **01-environment-setup.ps1** script by executing the following command:
+2. Execute the environment setup and validation scripts by executing the following commands:

     ```PowerShell
     ./01-environment-setup.ps1
-    ./03-environment-validate.ps1
+    ```

+    ```PowerShell
+    ./07-01-environment-poc-pre-validate.ps1
+    ```

+    ```PowerShell
+    ./07-02-environment-poc-validate.ps1
     ```

     You may be prompted to enter the name of your desired Azure Subscription.
 You can copy and paste the value from the list to select one.

 ## Steps & Timing